jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

 1. When you access the application, you will find a web page containing two html input boxes for adding "key" / "value" pairs to a database.
 Instructions for using the application are shown at the top of the application web page.

 2. When you add a new "key" / "value" pair, the change is committed to the database and a JMS message sent.
 The message consumer then updates the newly inserted row by appending the text *"updated via JMS"* to the value.
-Since the consumer updates the row asynchronously, you may need to cick _Refresh Table_ to see the text added to the "key" / "value" pair you previously entered.
+Since the consumer updates the row asynchronously, you may need to click _Refresh Table_ to see the text added to the "key" / "value" pair you previously entered.

 3. When an _XA transaction_ is committed, the application server completes the transaction in two phases.
     * In phase 1 each of the resources, in this example the database and the JMS message producer, are asked to prepare to commit any changes made during the transaction.